mcdenis/infoblox-netmri2/README.md

       limit=5
     )

-    # Print all the usernames.
+    # Print all five usernames.
     for c in cli_creds.items:
         print(c.Username)
 ```